hemelb-codes/hemelb/geometry-tool/README.md

 ## Conda install

 VMTK is hard to build yourself but is easily installed via Conda, so we present this process here.
+On some Ubuntu machines, the VMTK package from Conda is also broken, so please see the next section.

 VMTK requires VTK 8 (unfortunately it does not yet work with VTK 9, required by the main HemeLB application...).